The Pursuit of Love is a major new adaptation of the Nancy Mitford classic which boasts an all-star cast including Downton Abbey’s Lily James.

-Adapted by Emily Mortimer, the big production is now on BBC1 (see our TV Guide for full listings) and BBC iPlayer in the UK, and will be available on Amazon Prime Video in the US, Canada, Australia and New Zealand.
+Adapted by Emily Mortimer, the big production has already been screened on the BBC in the UK and is now heading to Amazon Prime Video in the US, Canada, Australia, and New Zealand.

 Emily Mortimer says: “I’ve always loved Nancy Mitford so when I was asked to adapt The Pursuit Of Love it was impossible to say no. It’s an outrageously funny and honest story, whose central character — the wild, love-addicted Linda Radlett — still reads as a radical.”